mozilla/elmo/docs/worker.rst

-The Pulse exchange we use is ``exchange/hgpushes/v2``, which sends three types, ``changegroup.1`` for new pushes to existing repositories, and ``newrepo.1`` for new repositories. ``obsolete.1`` is the third, which elmo can't deal with at the moment.
+The Pulse exchange we use is ``exchange/hgpushes/v2``, which sends three types, ``changegroup.1`` for new pushes to existing repositories, and ``newrepo.1`` for new repositories. ``obsolete.1`` is the third, which elmo ignores at the moment.
 The data models don't have support for flags or obsolescense.

 The ``newrepo.1`` notification is of interest to elmo when new repositories